 The Input Capture Register is 16-bit in size.
 To ensure that both the high and low bytes are read simultaneously when the CPU accesses these registers, the access is performed using an 8-bit temporary High Byte Register (TEMP).
 This temporary register is shared by all the other 16-bit registers.
-Refer to Accessing 16-bit Registers for details.
+Refer to Accessing 16-bit Registers on page 83 for details.

-12.11.12.
+13.11.12.
 Timer/Counter0 Interrupt Mask Register